Raureif/sketch-click-dummy/README.md

 ![Sketch Click Dummy](https://cloud.githubusercontent.com/assets/418877/5471648/6ff1f756-85f8-11e4-9645-05e76d699709.png)

 # Installation
-1. Download this plugin
+1. Download the files in this repository.
-2. Create a folder called "Click Dummy" in your [plugins folder](http://bohemiancoding.com/sketch/support/developer/01-introduction/01.html)
-3. Put the contents of the downloaded folder into the created one
-4. Re-start Sketch
+2. Open the `.sketchplugin` file.

 # How to use
 - To create a link placeholder, draw a rectangle and rename it to _linkto:ArtboardName_.